-- 22. Since the start of the 'austerity' period in 2010-11, the Authority's annual revenue budget has reduced by 16 per cent in real terms.
+- 22. Since the start of the 'austerity' period in 2010/11, the Authority's annual revenue budget has reduced by 16 per cent in real terms.
 In simple terms this means that the budget is now 16% lower than it would have been had the Authority been able to increase the budget to cover the additional costs of inflation, national pay rises, tax increases and the necessary replacement of equipment and buildings. - 23.
 In order to meet these pressures, we have made reductions in our workforce, including managers and support staff, made changes to crewing at fire stations, cut our spending budgets and removed two fire engines from the fleet.
 By 2019-20 the full implementation of these measures will be saving over £6.7 million per year. - 24.
-Over the next four years based on government plans before the June 2017 General Election, Grant is expected to fall by a further 33%, although there will be continued growth in the council tax-base.
-This income will not meet the planned level of expenditure in the short term and a budget gap of £1.6m is expected from 2021/22.
-However, the Authority has significant and deliverable plans to achieve significant budget savings by that time, including the already planned re-location of Headquarters to the Police Headquarters site.
-In the interim the MTFP makes use of reserves that have been prudently built up to smooth transformation, to avoid the need for unnecessary short term service reductions.
+Although grant funding is known until 2019/20, funding thereafter is unclear.
+Government is undertaking the Fair Funding Review of the distribution of local authority funding, and will undertake a Comprehensive Spending Review.
+Additionally government is consulting on 75% Business Rate Retention. - 25.
+Despite this uncertainty, future plans can be made and it is clear that in the short term income will not meet the planned level of expenditure.
+However, the Authority has significant and deliverable plans to implement major efficiencies over this period such that the on-going gap is reduced to £0.4m by 2023/24.
+In the interim the Medium Term Financial Plan makes prudent use of reserves that have been built up to smooth transformation, to avoid the need for unnecessary short term service reductions.

-2016/17 Revenue Budget
+2017/18 Revenue Budget

-25. The approved budget for 2016/17 was set at £31.825m, including contingency for pay awards and inflation.
+26. The approved budget for 2017/18 was set at £32.897m, including contingency for pay awards and inflation.
 (Shown as "Sub-total" in the table at paragraph 27 below).
 This was the resource available under the statutory accounting regime, which the Authority has to manage to deliver services.

-- 26. In setting the 2016/17 budget the Authority was aware of (and has planned for) significant reductions in future grant, and spending during the year has been subject to severe restraint as a preparation for the future financial position.
-There has been a planned under spending which has been reported to the Policy and Resources Committee throughout the year, and finally to the full Authority in June 2017. - 27.
-A summary of the budget and out-turn is given overleaf:
+- 27. In setting the 2017/18 budget the Authority was aware of (and has planned for) significant reductions in future grant, and spending during the year has been subject to severe restraint as a preparation for the future financial position.
+There has been a planned under spending which has been reported to the Policy and Resources Committee throughout the year, and finally to the full Authority in May 2018. - 28.
+A summary of the budget and out-turn is given in the table below, showing the variations reported to the Policy & Resources Committee and the final position.